scaleoutsystems/digital-pathology-tutorial/README.md

 In the final cell of 'single_clinic.ipynb' you will save the weights from the pre-trained single-clinic model as an initial model for use to seed the FEDn federation.

 ## Set up a FEDn network
-Again, if you are working in STACKn/Studio as part of a workshop, you will set up the FEDn network in collaboration with the instructor.
+Again, if you are working in Studio as part of a workshop, you will set up the FEDn network in collaboration with the instructor.
 If you are working on your own, follow the instructions [here](https://github.com/scaleoutsystems/fedn) to deploy a FEDn network on your own hardware.

 Configure FEDn from the UI by uploading the compute package in 'package/package.tar.gz' and the seed file created in the previous step.